Sri Lanka Army Commando Regiment: History

-In 1977 Lt.
-General Denis Perera issued a call to combating terrorism in Sri Lanka, a decision was made by the Army HQ to raise a special counter-terrorist unit.
+In 1977 when Lt.
+General Denis Perera issued a call to combating terrorism in Sri Lanka, a decision was made by the Army HQ to raise a special counterterrorism unit.
 Maj.
 Sunil Peris from 1st Gemunu Watch, Capt.
 Sarath Handapangoda from 1st Sinha Regiment and three other ranks were selected as a Core Group and training commenced in the Ella Camp, Army Training Centre, Diyatalawa.

 On 9 February 1978 the first ever commando training course commenced, Lt U. Edirisinghe and Lt.
 P. Chandrawansa, and 24 Other Ranks were drawn from the Armoured Corps, Artillery, Engineers, Sri Lanka Light Infantry, Sinha Regiment and the Gemunu Watch on a volunteer basis.
 Lt Percy Fernando was drawn from Officer Cadet School to assist in training.
 Lt.
 Srinath Rajapaksa, Lt.
 Vijitha Walikala, and four officers volunteered for the second training course conducted at Diyatalawa.
 All trainees of both courses, except for aforementioned officers, returned to their parent units after training.

 A Commando squadron was formed in Gemunu Watch 'B’ Camp at Diyatalawa and Maj S.D.
 Peiris, GW was appointed officer commanding, and Capt.
 Sarath Handapangoda was appointed as second in Command.
-Shortly after that, the squadron received specialised training in anti-terrorist and anti – hijack techniques conducted by the members of the elite Special Air Service of the British Army.
+Shortly after that, the squadron received specialised training in anti-terrorist and anti–hijack techniques conducted by the members of the Special Air Service (SAS) of the British Army.
 The Commandos were later trained in parachuting at Agra, India and they performed their maiden display during Army Day celebrations on 10 October 1980.
 4 December 1980, the Squadron moved to its new premises in Ganemulla.

-In 1981 the Commandos were employed in counter terrorist operations in Jaffna for the first time.
+In 1981 the Commandos were employed in urban counterterrorism operations in Jaffna for the first time.
 It also performs special duties in the Presidential Security Division.
-To meet the operational requirements the Commando Regiment was expanded and a Commando Brigade was formed on 18 March 1997.4 Commando regiment was formed before the 3 Commando Regiment on 15 March 2003 which is responsible for VIP protection, hostage rescue and anti terrorist tasks and war dog operations.
-Four groups which were conducting long range patrols since 1995 was converted into the third regiment was formed 1 August 2007 with Maj Uditha Bandara as the Commanding officer.
+To meet the operational requirements the Commando Regiment was expanded and a Commando Brigade was formed on 18 March 1997.4 Commando regiment was formed before the 3 Commando Regiment on 15 March 2003 which is responsible for hostage rescue, urban counterterrorism, VIPs protection, and war dogs operations tasks.
+Four groups which were conducting special reconnaissance since 1995 was converted into the third regiment was formed 1 August 2007 with Maj Uditha Bandara as the Commanding officer.